RainbowLaw/BadgewellTask/README.md

 ## Bugs

-When wanting to view the database there I can't access nodes of the object.
-Therefore table not generated.
-Currently working on it.
+When wanting to view the database the table is awkward because <tr> is generated for each element.